-At KSA, our English department fosters an enthusiasm, confidence and fluency in reading which will: awaken intellectual curiosity in our learners; expose them to a wide range of classical and modern literature; and give them the confidence & ambition to find, finesse and articulate their opinions on the texts they have studied with technical accuracy.
+At KSA, our English department fosters an enthusiasm, confidence and fluency in reading which will: awaken intellectual curiosity in our learners; build their KNOWLEDGDE OF a wide range of classical and modern literature; and give them the confidence & AMBITION to find, finesse and articulate their opinions on the texts they have studied with technical accuracy.

 Our students should understand that all writers have an intent behind their writing and that there are a range of themes and contexts that influence writers.
 Students investigate individual authors further looking at how their work fits within genres and their historical contexts.
-Students make connections between the genres and texts they study.
+Students build STRENGTH in their KNOWLEDGE in order to make connections between the genres and texts they study.

 Many of the key themes that influence writers go beyond their historical context: these include morality, identity, relationships, power and conflict.
 We need our students to understand how these themes, rather than being restricted to the pages of dusty books, are relevant to them, the world they inhabit today and the knowledge-rich adults they will become.

 Morality: The theme of morality in our literature texts looks at the distinction between right and wrong and the impact that people’s actions have on others.
 In Dystopian fiction we look at how power can be exploitative & used immorally, in year 8 we look at the concept of a villain and we develop that further in year 9 by investigating the role of a tragic hero and evaluating how immoral decision-making leads ultimately to their own downfall.

 Relationships: As well as looking at romantic relationships, we investigate family dynamics, the notion of friendship and the relationship between those with power and those without.
 We see this in the short stories studying in y7, the tragedy of Romeo and Juliet in year 8 and in the play studied in y9.
 In addition, by looking at The Romantics, students are asked to look at the relationships between people and their environments.